nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Locating patient by name[Coming soon] : `find`

-Finds patiets whose names contain any of the given keywords.
+Finds patients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`